jnpj1/national-park-finder/readme.md

 ### Open/Close Sidebar

 Click the hamburger at top right to open or close the sidebar.
 Sidebar will automatically open on page load on larger devices.

-### Getting More Information about Photos in the App

-If you see a photo that you like and want more information on the photographer, you can visit their Google Maps contributor page by clicking on their name.